bluesky-social/atproto/README.md

 # Keep playing around.
 Try unliking, deleting or editing posts, or add a third user into the mix!
 They can be registered to one of the existing servers

-# If you want to wipe the slate clean run
+# Remember, the servers are running in-memory, if you restart a server and want to restart your CLI as well, run
-(1/2) yarn wipe-db # wipes server databases & blockstore
 (3/4) yarn destroy # deletes user repo & keypair
 ```